Chapter 2 of IoT Infrastructure

 Monitoring, logging, and analytics are all important and all three require data.
 In simple terms, monitoring is about alerting and capturing data from metrics, logging is about recording state changes and errors, and analytics is about analyzing the data you capture and record.

-To understand the differences, let’s consider an example of a battery-operated smart door lock application.
+To understand the differences, let’s consider the example of the battery-operated smart door lock application.

 - Monitoring alerts you and the end-user if there is a break-in attempt, if the battery is about to drain, or if the server is down.
 Monitoring would also give you an overview of how many errors your system encountered, segregated by error codes.